June 13–17, 2022

-The 21st Annual Acculturation Seminar for International Priests will be held in-person at St. John’s University.
-St. John’s University directs this program to international priests who have been ministering in the US.
-We welcome these men who profit spiritually and ministerially as they study with their peers and reflect on ministry and culture in the US.
-This program will run in accordance with University guidelines established in response to the COVID-19 pandemic.
-All participants are required to be fully vaccinated and boosted prior to the beginning of the program.
+The 23rd Annual Acculturation Seminar for International Priests is a virtual seminar created and hosted by St. John’s University.
+The University directs this program to international priests who minister in the US.
+These men profit spiritually and ministerially as they study with their peers and reflect on ministry and culture in the US.

 Program Coordinator: